-What’s even better is that it’s relatively cheap and easy to get started – as a beginner, all you need is some yarn and a pair of needles.
-So if you’ve never knitted before and would like to give it a go, here is everything you need to know before you get those needles out.
+What’s even better is that it’s relatively cheap and easy to get started.
+As a beginner, all you need is some yarn and a pair of needles.
+So if you’ve never knitted before and would like to give it a go, here’s everything you need to know before you get those needles out.

 Another thing you may notice when doing knitting research, whether that’s watching videos or reading articles, is that there are a lot of strange abbreviations used – and if you don’t know what they mean, it can make things more confusing than they need to be.
 Common knitting terms it’s helpful to know are:

 ● UFO – means “unfinished object” – basically a knitting project you start that sits around, half-knitted, until you finally give up on it.
 Scarves are one of the most common UFOs for beginners (more on that later!).

 ● DPNs – means double-pointed needles.
 You need these to knit small, round items like socks, and they can seem daunting because you need to work with at least four at a time.
 However, beginners shouldn’t worry about DPNs for now.

 ● Casting on – refers to looping the very first row of stitches onto the needle.
 This can sometimes be the hardest part of knitting!

 ● Casting off – when you get to the end of your knitting pattern and have to get the stitches off the needle without them unravelling.